mxsjoberg/pasrb/readme.md

 !x;
 ```

-This example simply increments and outputs `x`.
+Example 2: This example takes inputs from user (input boxes are automatically generated) and outputs the sum.
+User inputs currently persists until reloading page (so reload to remove inputs).

 ```pascal
 x := 0;